Cray-HPE/docs-csm/operations/network/management_network/dell/snmp-community.md

 Access         : read-only
 ```

-## Expected Results
+## Expected results

 1. Administrators can configure the community name.
-2. Administrators can bind the SNMP server to the default VRF.
+1. Administrators can bind the SNMP server to the default VRF.
-3. Administrators can connect from the workstation using the community name.
+1. Administrators can connect from the workstation using the community name.

 [Back to Index](../README.md)